Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

 \subsection{Qualitative Results}

-Fig.~\ref{fig:qualitative} presents examples of our \ours model performing various tasks on the proposed benchmark, \thisismy.
+Fig.~\ref{fig:qualitative} presents examples of \ours performing various tasks on the proposed benchmark, \thisismy.
 In the left column, \ours successfully identifies personalized single-concept objects, even in ambiguous scenarios involving multiple instances from the same object category.
 In the middle column, it demonstrates the ability to answer questions involving multi-concept pairs.
 Lastly, without any modifications, the model can be applied to video inputs by visually prompting the model with detected personalized objects in the video.
-Additional qualitative comparisons with the base LLaVA model, MyVLM, and \yollava are provided in Appendices E, F, and G.
+Further qualitative comparisons with the base LLaVA model, MyVLM, and Yo’LLaVA are presented in Appendices D.1, D.2, and D.3.